L-Leite/cso2-master-services/README.md

 Pull requests are very much welcome.

 Before you create one, be sure you're in the right repository.
-See [Services bundled](##Services-bundled) for a list of repositores bundled here.

-Also please read the [contributing guide](https://github.com/Ochii/cso2-master-services/blob/master/.github/PULL_REQUEST_TEMPLATE.md) before contributing.
+See [Services bundled](##Services-bundled) for a list of the services bundled here.

 ## License

-Read ```LICENSE``` for the project's license information.
+Read `LICENSE` for the project's license information.

 This project is not affiliated with either Valve or Nexon.
 Counter-Strike: Online 2 is owned by these companies.